 Environmental Studies 1

-15 Credits for 10 students.
+STUDIES16 Credits for 20 students.
 Coordinator: William Brown

 Encourages development of writing, critical thinking and the use of information resources.
 Addresses how language permits communication, shapes thought and changes through time.
 Satisfies General Education FW requirement.